Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 ## Week 9 video 4

 Slide 8 says that "temp is allocated a fixed segment of length 8 and base address 5 = TEMP" - this is all true except that TEMP is not a valid keyword in Hack assembly.

+## Week 10 video 3

+The last bullet point of slide 6 starts "Jump to the return value" - this should read "Jump to the return address".